 Arnold’s advanced pancreas cancer that had spread to his liver was eliminated with a low-dose, five-drug combination being studied in a clinical trial led by Dung Le.
 Le is now testing new iterations of the therapy to see if she can help more patients.
 A new drug cocktail adds immunotherapy and a PARP inhibitor to […]

-cpetty7 ⋅ precision medicine, Research, treatment Bloomberg~Kimmel Institute For Cancer Immunotherapy, Dung Le, immunotherapy, Johns Hopkins Kimmel Cancer Center, Karim Boudadi, Lustgarten Foundation, Michael Pishvaian, Nilofer Azad, PARP, Swim Across America ⋅ No Comments
+cpetty7 ⋅ Bloomberg~Kimmel Institute For Cancer Immunotherapy, Dung Le, immunotherapy, Johns Hopkins Kimmel Cancer Center, Karim Boudadi, Lustgarten Foundation, Michael Pishvaian, Nilofer Azad, PARP, precision medicine, Research, Swim Across America, treatment ⋅

 In this Cancer Matters podcast, Dr Bill Nelson speaks with Dr Mark Yarchoan about the diagnosis and treatment of liver cancer.